-Do you aim to be an average personal trainer or the best?
-To be the best you need personal training standards to hold both you and your clients accountable.
-You’ll discover three standards you can implement tomorrow in this article.
+Do you aim to be an average personal trainer or the best one you can be?
+To be the best and most successful personal trainer you need to set standards to hold both you and your clients accountable.
+Here, we’ll discuss three standards you can implement tomorrow to set yourself up for success.

 - What do your 8640 minutes look like with your clients?